webplatform/docs/tutorials/audio/intro_web_audio_api_2/index.md

 the inputs and outputs.
 In this way, you can construct audio paths that include serial (sequential) and/or parallel (simultaneous) processors to achieve sophisticated audio effects.

-==Still not the end==
-(Should there be a part 3, continuing on with multiple effects, parallel paths, etc.?)

 ==References==
 *Chris Wilson's [https://developers.google.com/events/io/sessions/gooio2012/221/ Google I/O 2012 session video]
 *The W3C's [https://dvcs.w3.org/hg/audio/raw-file/tip/webaudio/specification.html web audio specification]